 The good news is, for this tutorial, I’ve included a printable pillowcase dress pattern that you can download and print.
 This post includes step by step instructions on how to sew the pillowcase dress, with photos for you to follow.

 Since Pillowcase dresses are designed to grow with the girl, the patterns tend to be “one-size-fits-all.”
-I wanted my pillowcase dress to a bit better, so I created three different pattern sizes: 2t to 5, 6 to 10 and 12 to 16.
-(See the version I just sewed for a 14 to 16 girl here and my adult version here.
+I wanted my pillowcase dress to fit a bit better, so I created three different pattern sizes: 2t to 5, 6 to 10 and 12 to 16.

 (My little missy was having such a good time tossing around all the blooms from Nana’s flowers.
 Good thing Nana wasn’t home to see it, ha ha…)